Woutitit/woutitit.github.io/index.md

 7. [Analysis](#analysis)

 ## How to use this site
 When song making the main reference articles you'll be looking for are **the checklists**, the **commonities** article and the **analysis documents**.
-All the other articles are pretty much if you don't understand a concept anymore, want to learn, or forgot a name or stuff like that.
+All the other articles are for if you need more explanation on stuff in these articles or if you want to learn or forgot a certain name or concept or whatever.

 ## Planning
 - [Personal improvement plan](personal-improvement-plan.md)